Bushido: Supporters

 Takashi Araya is an author, martial artist and JGSDF veteran (1982–2008) who established the first special forces of the JSDF.
 Araya wrote the 2015 book To those who Fight: Japan's Cause and Bushido.
 He describes the essence of bushido which was created over a thousand years, and stresses the importance of training soldiers with bushido.
 He argues the purpose of Japanese martial arts is not to kill other people, but to cleanse their evil spirits and open the way for coexistence and co-prosperity.
-He says by training soldiers with bushido they can become the strongest fighting special forces.
+He says that by training soldiers with bushido, they can become the strongest fighting special forces.
 He wants JSDF members to inherit bushido to be brave and live dignifiedly.
 By using the action philosophy of bushido, they can become not only strong technologically, but also spiritually.

 Opposition

 Some critics say that excessive praise of bushido could repeat the mistakes of the former Imperial Armed Forces.
 The old Japanese military officer training of the IJA emphasized courage under fire (assault) instead of scientific ability.
 This created close solidarity between the soldiers and officers, but the officers lacked the skills that the soldiers had.
 Japanese troops put high significance on dying bravely and spiritual value instead of long-term endurance.
 This resulted in "an inclination toward spirituality that ignores reality."
 This ethos exists in the JSDF.
-By having officers act like soldiers to earn their loyalty with the courage of bushido, it causes sleep-deprivation.
-It's disputed whether it has significance for modern-warfare such as space warfare and cyberwarfare.
+By having officers act like soldiers to earn their loyalty with the courage of bushido, it causes sleep deprivation.
+It's disputed whether it has significance for modern warfare, such as space warfare and cyberwarfare.

 There was a case of a National Police Reserve (1950–1954) member who committed seppuku to apologize for being unable to become an ideal soldier.
-Another example was a young squadron commander who failed an exercise due to repeating to attack rather than change tactics.
+Another example was a young squadron commander who failed an exercise due to repeatedly attacking rather than changing tactics.
 The pre-war Imperial Japanese Navy researcher Alexander Chiralfi said the Japanese mindset was subjective and had no interest in academically analysing unrelated maritime issues.
 Subjective and short-sighted discussions don't yield wise strategies.
 The ideal image of executives should change according to the times and strategic environment.
 Thus, feudal bushido may not fit in a modern strategic environment and culture.
 Critics argue that the Meiji Army defeated the Qing and the Imperial Russian Army, not because of bushido, but because it was a professional military organization.
 Therefore, Bushido should not become the values of the whole JSDF.
-Rather the ideal image of JSDF executives should be defined to achieve national interests.
+Rather, the ideal image of JSDF executives should be defined to achieve national interests.

 Bushido types and tenets

 Multiple bushido types have existed through history.
-The code varied due to influences such as Zen Buddhism, Shinto, Confucianism as well as changes in society and on the battlefield.
-The consistent ideal is martial spirit, including athletic, military skills and valor: fearlessness toward the enemy in battle.
+The code varied due to influences such as Zen Buddhism, Shinto, Confucianism, as well as changes in society and on the battlefield.
+The consistent ideal is martial spirit, including athletic, military skills, and valor: fearlessness toward the enemy in battle.
 Bushido is a path that the samurai of each era pursued for their entire existence.